-The original founders pre-mined (created before the project’s launch) one hundred billion XRP tokens in 2012.
-Ripple retained 80 billion tokens to fund future operations and development, whilst the founders divided the remaining XRP between them.
+The original founders pre-mined (created at the time of the ledger’s launch) 100 billion XRP tokens in 2012.
+The founders provided Ripple with 80 billion tokens to fund future operations and development, while the founders divided the remaining XRP among themselves.

 Unlike bitcoin and other mined cryptocurrencies, where new coins enter the market in the form of block rewards, XRP enters circulation whenever Ripple decides to sell coins from its pre-mined stash on the secondary market.

-In 2017, the company transferred 55 billion of its 80 billion XRP tokens into an escrow account from which it could sell a maximum of one billion tokens a month on the secondary market.
-This was done to improve the transparency and predictability of XRP being sold by Ripple.
+In 2017, the company transferred 55 billion of its 80 billion XRP tokens into an escrow account from which it could sell a maximum of 1 billion tokens per month on the secondary market.
+Ripple did that to improve the transparency and predictability of XRP sales.

-At the end of each selling period, unsold tokens are returned to escrow and re-distributed at a later selling period.
-Over the last 32 months, 32 billion XRP has been released from escrow.
-However, 25.8 billion has been returned.
+At the end of each month, unsold tokens are returned to escrow and re-distributed at a later period.
+Over the last 32 months, 32 billion XRPs have been released from escrow, and 26.7 billion have been returned.

-Ripple developed the XRP ledger to facilitate cross-border payments between banks around the world.
-The ledger is a permissionless network of peer-to-peer servers that powers XRP operations.
+The XRP Ledger is a permissionless network of peer-to-peer servers that powers XRP operations.

 XRP is the native token and is intended to act as a “bridge” between hard-to-match fiat currencies.
-So if, for example, there are no market makers on the network willing to trade shekels for shillings, one can sell the former for XRP and then use it to buy the latter.
+So if, for example, there are no market makers on the network willing to trade shekels for shillings, one can sell the shekels for XRP and then use XRP to buy shillings.

-XRP is also used to provide on-demand liquidity (ODL) for Ripple’s flagship RippleNet service – a global payments network of financial institutions that was originally three separate products prior to 2019: xCurrent ( a real-time settlement solution), xRapid (a liquidity solution) and xVia (a payment API.)
+XRP is also used to provide on-demand liquidity (ODL) for Ripple’s flagship RippleNet service – a global payments network of financial institutions that was originally three separate products prior to 2019, including xCurrent ( a real-time settlement system), xRapid (a liquidity product) and xVia (a payment application programming interface.)

-ODL is simply the process of exchanging one fiat currency, say U.S. dollars, for XRP tokens, sending those tokens to a receiving account who then exchanges the XRP for their local fiat currency, say, Philippine Pesos.
+ODL is simply the process of exchanging one fiat currency, say U.S. dollars, for XRP tokens, sending those tokens to a receiving account that then exchanges the XRP for their local fiat currency, say, Philippine pesos.
 Unlike fiat currencies that can take days to send, XRP transactions usually take around 3 seconds.
-Not only is this significantly faster but it also dramatically reduces any exchange rate slippage.

-According to Ripple’s XRP documentation, the ledger settles payments in under five seconds and can handle over 1,500 transactions per second.
+According to XRPL’s XRP documentation, the ledger settles payments in under five seconds and can handle more than 1,500 transactions per second.
 A small amount of XRP – about 10 drops (a unit of XRP) worth 0.00001 XRP – is destroyed to cover transaction fees.
 The transaction cost is designed to increase along with the load of the network to disincentivize using the network during busy periods.
 All XRP transactions are executed and settled on the ledger.